danielsaidi/DocumentKit/README.md

 ## Demo Application

-The `Demo` folder has an app that lets you explore the library and integrate with a few APIs.
+The `Demo` app lets you explore the library and how to customize a `DocumentGroup`.